Blaizzy/mlx-embeddings/docs/Manpage.md

   *Default:* `native`.

 - `HOMEBREW_ARTIFACT_DOMAIN`
-  <br>Prefix all download URLs, including those for bottles, with this variable.
+  <br>Prefix all download URLs, including those for bottles, with this value.
 For example, `HOMEBREW_ARTIFACT_DOMAIN=http://localhost:8080` will cause a formula with the URL `https://example.com/foo.tar.gz` to instead download from `http://localhost:8080/example.com/foo.tar.gz`.

 - `HOMEBREW_AUTO_UPDATE_SECS`
   <br>Automatically check for updates once per this seconds interval.